10 Mistakes to Avoid When Buying a House in Warrensburg, MO

 1. Find a Good Real Estate Agent

 Having a buyers agent who represents you and your interests is the number one most important thing on this list.
 And, this is kind of a hidden secret that's open but no one really talks about it: the buyers agent is paid by the seller.
 You as a person who is buying a house and needing a real estate agent to help you with those negotiations, aren't paying for that real estate agent.
 The seller is.
 Buyers agents are paid through commisions, which are paid for by the seller when the house closes.
 It's also incredible tyo find a buyers agent who is willing to take the time to walk you through all of the steps of the home-buying process.
 For example: What are the different parts of a mortgage?
 What happens after the offer is accepted?
 What is earnest money?
 A good agent makes sure there are no unknowns and suprises in the process.
-High five!
+High five!!

 There you have it folks!
 Don't make these ten mistakes and your house-hunting will hopefully go smashingly!
 As always, don't hesistate to give me a call, shoot me a text or send me an email if you're looking for a home here (or near) Warrensburg, Missouri.